codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 ## Deploying to Code Capsules

 The final step is to deploy our app to Code Capsules.
-We'll use two capsules for this: a Docker capsules for the application and a persistent storage data capsule for the database, so that our data doesn't disappear each time the application is restarted.
+We'll use two capsules for this: a Docker capsule for the application and a persistent storage data capsule for the database, so that our data doesn't disappear each time the application is restarted.

 Change the line where you connect to the database in the `app.php` file to match the following.